Wales Visitation

 "Wales Visitation", also styled as "Wales—A Visitation", is a poem by Allen Ginsberg written in July 1967 while Ginsberg was staying in Wales with his British publisher Tom Maschler.
 The poem makes reference to Romantic literary traditions and utilises imagery of the Welsh landscape.
-It was published in The New Yorker on May 11 1968 and also in Ginsberg's Planet News collection of the same year.
+It was published in The New Yorker on 11 May 1968 and also in Ginsberg's collection Planet News in the same year.

 Background and inspiration

 Ginsberg had been invited by R. D. Laing to speak at the Dialectics of Liberation Congress in London in July 1967.

 After the conference, Ginsberg travelled with Tom Maschler to Wales and, according to Ginsberg's biographer Barry Miles, they stopped at Tintern Abbey on July 29 to allow Ginsberg access to the same source of inspiration as Wordsworth.
 They stayed at Maschler's stone cottage called Carney in the Black Mountains near Capel-y-ffin.

 The pair took LSD and, in the fifth hour of the acid trip, Ginsberg wrote the poem.